-Tie that right in here with vs 43-44 about loving your enemies and forgiveness.
-Maybe, if you've been praying for something and you haven't gotten the answer, or the answer that you expect and many times the answer that we expect is not the one that God is going to give-what we need to do is go back and ask: 'Have I forgiven those who have trespassed against me.'
-I'll tell you the hardest one do is husband/wife; parents/children; to children/parents, and in-laws/out-laws.
-That's why God is a family because we have to learn in the family-don't we?
+Tie that right in here with Matt.
+5:43-44 about loving your enemies and forgiveness.
+Maybe, if you've been praying for something and you haven't gotten the answer, or the answer that you expect-and many times the answer that we expect is not the one that God is going to give-what we need to do is go back and ask: 'Have I forgiven those who have trespassed against me.'
+I'll tell you the hardest one to do is husband/wife; parents/children; children/parents, and in-laws/outlaws.
+That's why God is a family because we have to learn in the family.

 That's a tremendous key: Have you forgiven?
 Do you want God to forgive you?
 Yes, indeed!
 What if there are some people who look upon you as an enemy, maybe even some of your former friends.
-Now because you're following God you're considered an enemy.
+Now because you're following God you're viewed as an enemy.
 Was Jesus viewed as an enemy because He was following God?
 Yes!
 Jesus didn't come and become the Messiah that they wanted Him to be.
+They wanted Him to come in and:

+- validate Judaism

+- validate their 'religion'

-They wanted Him to come in validate Judaism, to validate their 'religion,' to validate that they were right, to validate that they could come to Him and that He would be their hero and He would raise up an army and get rid of the Romans.
+- validate that they were right

+- validate that they could come to Him

+That He would be their hero and He would raise up an army and get rid of the Romans!

 Since He didn't do that, He became their enemy.
 The One Who came to save them, they killed and fought against Him.